open-mpi/ompi/docs/man-openmpi/man3/MPI_Type_contiguous.3.rst

        disp(n-1) + ex), ...,(type(0), disp(0) + ex * (count - 1)),
        ...,(type(n-1), disp(n-1) + ex * (count - 1))}.

-For more information about derived datatypes, see Section 3.12 of the MPI-1 Standard.
+For more information about derived datatypes, see the Datatypes chapter in the `MPI Standard <https://www.mpi-forum.org/docs/>`_.

 ERRORS